 Hearing aids also give me sticker shock.

-Fortunately for me (and maybe you), there are several legitimate ways to get a deal on quality hearing aids.
+Fortunately for me (and probably you), there are several legitimate ways to get a deal on quality hearing aids.
+Keep scrolling for discounts on prescription hearing aids along with some newer options like Telehealth and over-the-counter devices.

 First, a little background.